nickbrandt/gitlab-ui/CONTRIBUTING.md

 Module not found: Error: Can't resolve '@gitlab/ui' in '/<path-to-checked-out-gitlab-ui>/dist'
 ```

-To fix this, run `yarn link "@gitlab/ui"` within the gitlab-ui folder.
+To fix this, run `yarn link @gitlab/ui` within the `gitlab-ui` folder.
 See https://gitlab.com/gitlab-org/gitlab-ui/merge_requests/179 for more detail.

 ## Automatic documentation